Spider-Tech/SimpleMenu/README.md

 ## Todo

-* create config file for menu
+* create view file for menu
+* publish the view along with config file
+* configure dynamic depth in view file
-* create a method in Facade to display the menu route
+* create a method to return as html with essential classnames
-* create a menu in array with clidren etc
-* assign the menu to default route
+* find active and check active is working
 * add comments to all files
 * invoke BreadCrumbs